lmarena/arena-hard-auto/README.md

 Judgment caching is also implemented.
 It will skip generating judgments that has already been generated or lacks one of the model answers.

 ### Step 4.
 Show result
 Output model win rates.
 Optionally, use `--full-stats` for detailed results.
+To save a csv file of the model rankings, use `--output`
 ```console
 > python show_result.py
 ```